-Don’t reject pets out of hand.
+1. Don’t reject pets out of hand

 There’s a big difference between a pit bull and a goldfish.
 Ask your renters exactly what types of pets they have and how well trained they are.
 For example, you could allow small pets such as hamsters, even if you’re not comfortable with dogs and cats.
-Or, you could require that dog owners supply proof of their pet’s gradation from obedience school before you can consider them.
+Or, you could require that dog owners supply proof of their pet’s graduation from obedience school before you can consider them.
 Ask for a picture of the pet to get a good idea of whether you’re comfortable having it on your rental property.

 A large dog in an apartment with no garden may get frisky.
 For that reason, you may need to set restrictions on the size of pets allowed if your rental property is small.
 Another thing to consider here is how often the renter will be home.
 Will they leave their dog alone all day while they work long hours?
 If so, this increases the risk of damage.

 3. It’s purr-fectly fine to require that your tenants get professional cleaning done

 With furry pets, hair will probably end up on everything but the kitten sink.
 Don’t worry though—the majority of the time, it’s possible to clean up after messy pets.
 If you decide to allow pets, you can charge a small fee to cover extra cleaning, such as a professional steam clean, on a regular basis or just when the tenants move out.